 Stand up for yourself

 Another important aspect of self-love and trust is advocating for yourself.
 I know it can be scary to assert yourself and set boundaries.
 Most of us are afraid of offending or angering people – and afraid that we’ll be abandoned if we do.
 But the alternative — letting others walk all over you — is self-abandonment.
 It’s saying, “Other people’s needs and wants matter more than mine.
 And I will accept disrespect, invalidation, and blame because I don’t think I’m worthy of anything better.”
 Clearly, this isn’t the foundation of a healthy relationship with anyone.
-To learn more about setting boundaries, you can read this blog post or use the practical exercises in my workbook Setting Boundaries without Guilt.
+To learn more about setting boundaries, you can read this blog post.

 How will you start to show up for yourself?
 Will you listen to what your body and feelings are telling you?
 Will you prioritize self-care?
 Will you do what feels right for you even if others disapprove?
 Will you comfort yourself when you’re having a hard time?
 Will you set boundaries without feeling guilty?
 It doesn’t matter where you begin, just take one small step today to value yourself.